Minuscule 25

-Minuscule 25 (in the Gregory-Aland numbering), A^{139} (Soden).
-It is a Greek minuscule manuscript of the New Testament, written on vellum, on parchment leaves.
-Palaeographically it has been assigned to the 11th-century.
-It has marginalia (incomplete) and was adapted for liturgical use.
+Minuscule 25 is a Greek minuscule manuscript of the New Testament, written on vellum.
+It is designated by the siglum 25 in the Gregory-Aland numbering of New Testament manuscripts, and as A^{139} in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 11th-century.
+It has incomplete marginal notation, and was adapted for liturgical use.